 You can set a name for your USB drive before the format begins.
 Click on the field beside Name and input any name you want.

 A file system is like a set of rules that determine how data must be written to the storage device.
-There are mainly 5 types of file systems available that are in common use.
+There are mainly five types of file systems available that are in everyday use.

-FAT32: A file system that has been in business from the early 1980s.
+FAT32: A file system that has been in business since the early 1980s.
 They were once the goto file system for formatting windows based devices.

-ExFAT: A modified version of FAT32 which is capable support higher data transfer bandwidths.
+ExFAT: A modified version of FAT32, which is capable of support higher data transfer bandwidths.
 They are readable by both Windows and Mac devices.

 HFS+: Introduced in 1998 for Mac systems.
 It was the most common Mac file format until 2017.
 HFS+ is not readable by Windows machines.

-APFS: This is the latest file format systems used by apple devices.
+APFS: This is the latest file format system used by Apple devices.
 When compared with HFS+, APFS is made for solid-state storage devices.
 APFS is only readable by Mac devices.

-Now, when you are formatting a USB drive on Mac, you have an important decision to make.
-Whether the USB should be readable by windows machines and Mac machines or just by Mac and not readable in windows.
+Now, when you are formatting a USB drive on Mac, you have an essential decision to make whether the USB should be readable by windows machines and Mac machines or just by Mac and not readable in windows.